Privacy Protection and Research Papers

 - designing the document that will be distributed to respondents and informants informing them of their Personal Privacy Rights (as described on our For Employees pages, in Norwegian).

-- registration of the research project with Norwegian Centre for Research Data (NSD), UiO's de facto Data Protection Officer, via their registration form.
+- registration of the research project with Norwegian Centre for Research Data (NSD) no later than 30 days before the data collection is to start via their registration form.
 Your advisor can help you with this.

 - assuring that secure techniques for collection, storage, transfer, and analysis of the research data (personal information) provided by UiO are used for the project.